-The Alpha A7 III is the entry-level model in Sony’s line of full-frame mirrorless cameras.
-It was created to appeal not just too amateur photographers but also to those who work in the industry.
+The Alpha A7 III is the entry-level model in Sony’s full-frame mirrorless cameras.
+It was created to appeal to amateur photographers and those who work in the industry.

 Compared to the A7R and A7S series of cameras, the A7 series has always been considered the less desirable option.
 The A7 series of cameras have always been considered entry-level models since they provide a feature set that is reliable but unimpressive.
 This contrasts the more recent ranges, which tend to steal the show with their high pixel counts and sophisticated video capabilities.